weaviate/weaviate-io/developers/weaviate/model-providers/google/generative.md

 ## Configure collection

+[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-generative-module) as follows to use a Google AI generative AI model as follows:

 Note that the required parameters differ between Vertex AI and AI Studio.

-Configure Weaviate to use Google AI generative AI model:
+The [default model](#available-models) is used if no model is specified.

 ### Vertex AI